Myths and Facts

 Myth: Sprinklers cause water damage.

-The truth: Reports of water damage from fires in buildings with sprinklers are often exaggerated.
+Fact: Reports of water damage from fires in buildings with sprinklers are often exaggerated.
 Only the sprinklers over a fire open.
 All the others stay shut.
 A sprinkler opening by accident is almost unheard of.

 Firefighters often use significantly more water from hoses to do the same job as a sprinkler.